 The Panasonic Theatre, at 651 Yonge St., is 5 minutes, by car, north of the Ed Mirvish Theatre (formerly the Canon).

 If you are driving into Toronto via Highway 401 (the Macdonald-Cartier Freeway), the Gardiner Expressway is linked to the 401 to the east by the Don Valley Parkway (Highway 404) and to the west by Highway 427.

 For those arriving by car at the Royal Alexandra and Princess of Wales, there are four levels of parking located beneath the Princess of Wales, with an entrance ramp off John Street.
 An elevator takes you from the parking garage to the theatre entrance on King Street West.
 Please note: there are no left turns allowed off King St. West during rush hours; if you are coming to the Princess of Wales Theatre, eastbound on King St. West, you may have to go around the block to reach the John St. entrance to the parking garage.

 There are many surface parking lots within an easy walk of both The Royal Alexandra and the Princess of Wales.
 There are two on John Street, behind the theatre, and one off King Street, a block west, at King and Peter).
 Indoor parking is also available at the Hyatt-Regency Toronto, on King St., one block west of the Princess of Wales.

-For the Panasonic Theatre, there are municipally owned indoor parking lots just east of Yonge on both Charles and Isabella streets and an indoor lot just west of Yonge, off Charles St.
+For the Panasonic Theatre, there are municipally owned parking lots just east of Yonge on both Charles (indoor) and Isabella (outdoor) streets and a privately-owned lot just west of Yonge, off Charles Street (indoor).